-For those who may still participate in a company 401(k) plan, you might be wondering if it is possible to invest in a Self-Directed IRA and a 401(k) plan at the same time.
+For those who may still participate in a company 401K plan, you might be wondering if it is possible to invest in a self-directed individual retirement account (SDIRA) and a 401K plan at the same time.
 The short answer is yes, and it could be a smart financial strategy for those who qualify.
-Having a 401(k) plan at work doesn’t affect your eligibility to have a Self-Directed IRA.
+Having a 401K plan at work doesn’t affect your eligibility to have a self-directed IRA.
 In fact, you can save more by contributing the maximum amount to both accounts.

-Investment options can sometimes be limited even with a company 401(k) plan, which could be another reason why someone would choose to have both accounts.
-While many employers are starting to offer more investment choices, some 401(k) plans still have a fixed selection.
-A Self-Directed IRA allows for more diversification.
+Investment options in a company 401K plan can sometimes be limited to mutual funds or other publicly traded types of investments, which could be another reason why someone would choose to have both accounts.
+While many employers are starting to offer more investment choices, some 401K plans still have a fixed selection.
+A self-directed IRA allows for more diversification.

-The biggest benefit of a Self-Directed IRA is that the account holder can chose from a multitude of investments, more than those that are only publicly traded.
-Private investment options can include real estate, promissory notes, cryptocurrency, private equity, LLCs, tax liens, oil and gas, land, and much more.
-A wider pool of investment choices can help make finding an affordable, high-performing investment easier.
+The biggest benefit of a self-directed IRA is that the account holder can chose from a multitude of investments, more than those that are only publicly traded.
+Private investment options can include real estate, promissory notes, cryptocurrency, private equity, LLCs, tax liens, oil and gas, land, and other private placements.
+A wider pool of alternative investment choices can help make finding an affordable, high-performing investment easier.

-Self-Directed IRA contributions have a smaller allowable maximum, which could be seen as a drawback.
-For 2022, the maximum contribution for Traditional and Roth IRAs is $6,000 (with an extra $1,000 available for catch-up).
-However, your Traditional IRA contributions have the potential to be tax-deducible if you meet the modified adjusted gross income (MAGI) requirements!
+Self-directed IRA contributions have a smaller allowable maximum, which could be seen as a drawback.
+For 2023, the maximum contribution for Traditional and Roth IRAs is $6,500 (with an extra $1,000 available catch-up contribution if you are 50 or older).
+However, your Traditional IRA contributions have the potential to be tax-deducible if you meet the modified adjusted gross income (MAGI) requirements.
 Your MAGI could limit your Roth IRA contributions, so it’s important to consult a tax advisor to see how much you may be allowed based on your filing status.